Updated: Jan 21

 I'm not going to argue this sentiment, but I will add to it.
 People that have to read poetry can go mad!

 I have recently read a fantasy that just about killed me to get through.
-I'm not going to name any names—that's not a good look for me (and this person is gonna get a hard enough time as it is).
-However, I will go over some major issues with you so you can avoid making the same mistakes!
+I'm not going to name any names—that's not a good look for me (and this person is gonna have a hard enough time as it is).
+However, I will go over some of its major issues so you can avoid making the same mistakes!

 Repetition of Scenes